-- Level 1 inputs are quoted prices in active markets for identical assets or liabilities. - Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; and c) Investment in subsidiaries
+- Level 1 inputs are quoted prices in active markets for identical assets or liabilities. - Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; and - Level 3 inputs are unobservable inputs for the asset or liability.